survivejs/react-book/manuscript/getting_started/04_editing_notes.md

 This is an example of a **controlled** component.
 We'll control the editing state explicitly from outside of the component.
 This gives us more power, but it also makes `Editable` more involved to use.

+T> It can be a good idea to name your callbacks using `on` prefix.
+This will allow you to distinguish them from other props and keep your code a little tidier.

+### Controlled vs. Uncontrolled Design

 An alternative way to handle this would have been to leave the control over the `editing` state to `Editable`.
 This **uncontrolled** way of designing can be valid if you don't want to do anything with the state outside of the component.

 It is possible to use both of these designs together.
 You can even have a controlled component that has uncontrolled elements inside.
 In this case we'll end up using an uncontrolled design for the `input` that `Editable` will contain for example.
 Even that could be turned into something controlled should we want to.